TrafficPLANit/PLANitIO/docs/Unit Tests and Integration Tests.md

 ***Notes:***

-This test identifies links by the external ids of their upstream and downstream nodes.
+This test identifies links by the xml ids of their upstream and downstream nodes.

 #### 3.5.15 5_SIMO_MISO_route_choice_two_modes_identify_links_by_id

 ***Purpose:***

-This test verifies that links can be identified by link id (all other tests use link external id).
+This test verifies that links can be identified by link id (all other tests use link xml id).

 ***Description:***